Bob Haro

-Bob Haro (born June 29, 1958, in Pasadena, California) is an American former (retired from active competition) professional freestyle BMX rider turned artist and business executive.
+Bob Haro (born June 29, 1958) is an American former (retired from active competition) professional freestyle BMX rider turned artist and business executive.
 He is the founder of Haro Bikes and was one of the most important early innovators of BMX freestyle.

 Early life

 Haro was born in Pasadena but raised in San Diego, California.
 He is the oldest of four with sister Janice, brothers Scott and Ron raised by their father Robert Haro with Mexican roots and an American mother.
 Haro stated in an interview that his surname comes from the town of Haro in Spain.
 He began biking in his high school sophomore year when he ran out of money riding dirt bikes.
 His father bought him a Honda 100 and he stripped the bike down to compete in motorcycle races.
 He won over 50 motocross trophies by 1975.

 Around 1976, he got into BMX biking by racing his brother's bike out behind a bike shop in San Diego.
 After moving to Stockton, California as a result of his parents' divorce, Bob really got started racing and riding for a sponsor for Molina's Bike Shop.
 He was one of a small group of BMX'ers in that town to perform many of the common tricks.